-Is it Okay to Give a Baby a Pacifier?
+Is It Okay to Give a Baby a Pacifier?

-While sucking on a thumb, fingers, or a pacifier is okay during infancy, eventually, you will want to get your child to stop thumb sucking or using their pacifier.
+While sucking on a thumb, fingers, or a pacifier is okay during infancy, eventually, you will want to get your child to stop thumb-sucking or using their pacifier.
 Since the thumb is attached to their body, breaking a thumb-sucking habit can be much more challenging than stopping the pacifier.
 This is one reason why some parents prefer pacifiers and make an attempt to offer a pacifier during the first few months of a baby’s life.
 Additionally, there have been studies done on pacifier use and SIDS that have found giving a newborn a pacifier at sleep time can decrease the risk of SIDS.
-So, as you can see, pacifiers aren’t harmful for babies and may even have some benefits.
+So, as you can see, pacifiers aren’t harmful to babies and may even have some benefits.

 Are Pacifiers Bad for Teeth?